-Total revenue for the three months ended September 30, 2011 decreased by (\$52,154) to \$194,438 compared to \$246,592 for the same prior period.
-The overall decrease in revenue was the result of a decrease in recurring monthly fees caused by client terminations combined with a decrease in professional services revenue.
+Total revenue for the three months ended December 31, 2011 decreased by \$39,077 to \$214,054 compared to \$253,131 for the same prior period.
+For the six months ended December 31, 2011, total revenue decreased by \$91,229 to \$408,493 compared to \$499,722 in the same prior period.
+The overall decrease in revenue was the result of a decrease in recurring monthly fees caused by client terminations, partially offset by an increase in mobile website development.
 The client terminations were due to both i) the financial environment affecting the clients' fiscal health and in turn, Warp 9's revenue stream from those clients, and ii) increased competition in the e-commerce software space and the perceived competitive nature of the ICS product-line.